-The Media Optimizer dashboard gives you an overview of how your media is performing and your plan details.
-At the heart of the dashboard is a scatter plot that gives you a visual representation of the value that Media Optimizer is providing.
+The Media Optimizer dashboard gives you an overview of how your media is performing, your usage and your plan details.

 The various dashboard displays show statistics on performance and usage, giving you a quick insight into the value that Media Optimizer is providing.
 You can choose to view data from either the last 7 days, or last 30 days, using the controls in the top-right of the dashboard.